 Lets be real here, most of the people we seek something from on social media we are never likely to meet are we.
 Yet we place emphasise on their “acceptance” of our latest photos/tweets/posts.
 For me, comments on my blog posts give me life.
 Iv always been a writer at heart, so to have someone read and engage with something I have written makes me so happy.
 I love the interaction.
 I suppose that is in part could be seen as looking for approval?
 Acceptance that my writing is worth reading?
 I find it strange that I care as in my day to day life, I try to not give a hoot what people think of me.
 Like me, don’t like me, thats your business.
 Why is it different in the social media world?

-Iv found it quite hard to grow my following on my blog social media accounts, especially Instagram, (its not my favourite platform and Im a bit rubbish on it if Im honest, so probably don’t make the effort I should).
+Iv found it quite hard to grow my following on my blog social media accounts, especially Instagram, (its not my favourite platform and Im a bit rubbish on it if Im honest, you can find me here, so probably don’t make the effort I should).
 But I realised that actually my blog traffic is growing.
 Steadily and slowly its growing.
 I realised early on, soon after starting my blog, that this is what is important to me and what I enjoyed.
 I enjoy reading blogs, I love writing my blog.
 Social media is just a by product of that love.
 That realisation brought with it an instant feeling of relief, and lift of pressure (that I was putting on myself).
 I of course realise that my social media can help my blog traffic so its a necessary evil, but why was I worrying if I hadnt posted on Instagram for a few days.
 The world will still turn!

 Its a strange thing isn’t it, social media obsession.
 Have you been sucked in yet?
 Its the thing that has surprised and confused me the most on entering the blogging world.
 I appreciate that as a very new blogger still, it may just be a lack of understanding.
 Maybe in a years time I too will be bothered by Gertrude from Norwich unfollowing me…….. (what a cow that Gertrude is…)